-Thanks for your recent generous donation to Educate Children and Fight Poverty in South Sudan.
+Thanks for your recent donation to Sponsor South Sudanese Refugee children in Uganda.

 Only months ago an alleged coup in South Sudan has left hundreds dead, and many in the region concerned for what the coming months may bring for the world's youngest country.

-In the next quarter a new field update will be posted, so that you get to know what your contribution is helping to impact from the ground in Omilling.
+In the next quarter HOPE Ofiriha will post a new field update report so you get to know what impact is your contribution is helping to creating in Omilling South Sudan.